Looking for the best things to do indoors in NYC? Save these activities for cold and rainy days.

 13. Go Out to a Multi-Course Meal

-- Masa had the best food if you like more traditional Japanese.
+- Masa was the best if you like traditional Japanese food.
 No photos are allowed there.

-- Chef’s Table at Brooklyn Fare – had a lot more cooked fish and it was more fuion.
+- Chef’s Table at Brooklyn Fare had a lot more cooked fish and it was more fusion.

-- Per Se – we love Thomas Keller, so we had go for my birthday.
-Food was good, service was pretty good.
+- Per Se – We love Thomas Keller, so we went for my birthday.
+The food was good, service was surprisingly mediocre.

 16. See a Comedy Show